 Falling in love often seems effortless.
 But later, the road of life can bring conflict or uncertainty to almost all long-term relationships.
 Tough financial times, work issues, parenting challenges, and constant transition all serve to threaten a good couple’s best efforts to have a loving and flexible relationship.

 The good news is that effective couples’ therapy can help two people to actually accept–or even embrace–uncertainty and change.
-A skilled couples’ therapist understands crisis as an opportunity for positive growth.
+A couples’ therapist understands crisis as a potential opportunity for positive growth

 Communication

 When couples first come in my office, I observe the pattern of their communication as the most important element of their relationship.
-Helping couples to improve the skill of actually listening to each other and to focus on achieving happiness instead of who is “right” or “wrong”.
-I help couples to re-calibrate meaningful roles, to work on problems of anger and silence, and to learn through Cognitive Behavioral Therapy when their levels of stress create a situation of “distress” which is unhelpful.
-Couples learn to practice mindful communication and to improve listening non-verbal communication.
-Together, we attempt to have the couple achieve more acceptance, trust, respect, and friendship.
+I Help couples to improve their skills of active listening and to identify “cycles” of their communication.
+I help couples re-calibrate meaningful roles, to work on problems of anger, silence and issues with emotional regulation.
+Couples learn to practice mindful communication and to improve verbal and non-verbal communication.
+Together, we attempt to have the couple achieve more acceptance, trust, respect, love and friendship.

 Affairs